 Of course not.

-The beauty of the internet is it’s diversity — a million bloggers could view an idea or a topic from several different perspectives and write blog posts that are similar, and yet so different from one another.
+The beauty of the internet lies in its diversity — a million bloggers could view an idea or a topic from several different perspectives and write blog posts that are similar, and yet so different from one another.
 When you want to write about a topic, it’s okay to read posts already written on that topic so as to gain inspiration.
 But it’s absolutely wrong to steal those posts.

 6. Don’t turn every comment into your personal blog post.